-The festival starts this year in San Francisco on April 7 - 10.
+The festival starts this year in San Francisco on March 30-April 2.
 It then displays its selected works in cities throughout the US.

 There are a couple of things that I love about this festival.
 The first is that its creative use of everyday equipment allows almost anyone to share their talent.
 This levels out the playing field for those short on budget.

 Another great thing about this festival is that they really work to educate up-and-coming filmmakers on what it takes to make it in the industry.
 They offer panel discussions at no charge, so everyone can attend.

 It's the perfect event for those looking to break into the film industry.